 The Norwegian Coastal Administration focuses on the transport of hazardous and pollutive substances, as well as large towing jobs.
 This traffic consists primarily of shipments from Northwest Russia and traffic to and from the Baltic region, as well as traffic in connection with Norwegian activities – including, in particular, the shipping of crude oil and products from the petroleum industry.

 Verification of legality

-The Norwegian Coastal Administration's overview of the maritime traffic situation is an important foundation for handling undesired situations and incidents at sea.
-The maritime traffic control centres take action by notifying, for example, other public authorities or summoning tugboat assistance in the event of undesired or acute incidents at sea.
-The traffic control centres therefore play an important role in the Norwegian Coastal Administration's first-line response to acute pollution and other undesired situations and incidents at sea.
+The Norwegian Coastal Administration's overview of the maritime traffic situation is an important basis for handling potentially hazardous situations and incidents at sea.
+The Vessel Traffic Service centres take action by notifying, for example, other governmental agencies or summoning tugboat assistance in the event of undesired or acute incidents at sea.
+The VTS centres therefore play an important role in the Norwegian Coastal Administration's first-line response to acute pollution and other undesired situations and incidents at sea.

 Statistics and documentation

 Ship movements that are not monitored by the VTS centres due to legal or other reasons are nevertheless included in databases for subsequent documentation and statistics.
 The Norwegian Coastal Administration cooperates and exchanges information with other government agencies, such as the Norwegian Armed Forces, Customs, Police, and the Norwegian Maritime Directorate.

 Russian nuclear power plant without fuel to be transported along the Norwegian coastline

 The transport of the Russian floating nuclear power plant "Akademik Lomonosov" started Friday the 27th of April from St. Petersburg heading to Murmansk.
 The nuclear power plant will not have nuclear fuel on board during transport, but the Norwegian Coastal Administration and the Norwegian Radiation Protection Agency will nevertheless follow the transport closely along the Norwegian coast.